Crisis counselors are in demand. The shortage of mental health professionals is expected to continue over the next few years.

 Write reports and maintain client files.

-is able to handle other people's distress without freaking out.
+Is able to handle other people's distress while remaining calm.

 is flexible and patient.